devsecopsbiz/cookbook/README.md

     ![](img/RGName.png)

-    Next, deploy a VM with that includes the Azure Docker VM extension from [this Azure Resource Manager template on GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/docker-simple-on-ubuntu).
-When prompted, provide your own unique values for *adminUsername*, *adminPassword*, and *dnsNameForPublicIP*:
+    Next, deploy a VM with that includes the Azure Docker VM extension from an Azure Resource Manager template from GitHub.

+    On the bash cloud shell, run the following command providing, when prompted, your own unique values for *adminUsername*, *adminPassword*, and *dnsNameForPublicIP*.

-    > Replace the name of the resource group with the one you got previously
+    > Replace the name of the resource group with the one you got previously.

-    > *dnsNameForPublicIP* will be your public VM name and must be unique.
+    > And *dnsNameForPublicIP* will be your public VM name and must be unique.

+    Command to execute:

     ```azurecli
-    az group deployment create --resource-group <REPLACE HERE> --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/docker-simple-on-ubuntu/azuredeploy.json
+    az group deployment create --resource-group <REPLACE HERE> --template-uri https://raw.githubusercontent.com/devsecopsbiz/azure-quickstart-templates/f99d00825b32577a5321f4e91ca07e0f914c3aa6/docker-simple-on-ubuntu/azuredeploy.json
     ```

     It takes a few minutes for the deployment to finish.